yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

 For example, specifying a flag to run a C++ test skips the Java build (but running a Java test won't skip the C++ build).

 Although there is some intelligence to avoid rebuilding parts, it is incomplete.
-For example, the postgres build uses a build stamp calculated from a git commit and working changes, and if there is a mismatch, it reruns postgres configure and make.
+For example, the postgres build uses a build stamp calculated from a git commit and working changes; if there is a mismatch, it reruns postgres configure and make.
 Java is worse in that it runs all the build even if there are no changes since the last run.
 Use the `--skip-cxx-build`/`--scb` and `--skip-java-build`/`--sj` flags to reduce incremental build times.